Exploit-Master122/Rigtools-2.0/README.md

 # Rigtools 2.0
 **THIS ONLY WORKS FOR CHROMEBOOK,NO WINDOWS OR ANYTHING***
  ***THE ULTIMATE RIGTOOLS GUIDE***
-**Rigtools** is an exploit that allows users to run code on extensions, disable extensions, and basically do whatever they want with an extension as long as it has the correct permissions.***IT IS PATCHED ON ALL CHROME VERSIONS 128, 133 AND HIGHER***
+**Rigtools** is an exploit that allows users to run code on extensions, disable extensions, and basically do whatever they want with an extension as long as it has the correct permissions. ***IT IS PATCHED ON ALL CHROME VERSIONS 133 AND HIGHER***
 ***What you need:***
 - A brain
 - An internet connection
-- Some school web filters (Obviously)
+- Some school web filters or extenstions that you want to remove by force if you have a managed ChromeOS account.
+(Obviously)
 - Patience and common sense
 - A chromebook on chrome version 133 or lower
 - DevTools Console
 - WebSocket Unblocked
- ***There are many components to this exploit...This is the only repository that fully explains it all.***
+ ***There are many components to this exploit...This is the only repository that fully explains it all to a person that is a complete idiot when it comes to computers.
+It's really that simple to understand.***

-### How do you use it?
+### Get Started

-1. Open this link and just leave it alone.
+2. Open this link and just leave it alone.
 (Note: This will not run code it's just there to fix the second page.)
 ```md
 devtools://devtools/bundled/devtools_app.html
 ```
-2. Open this link and go to Network.
+3. Open this link and go to Network.

 ```md
 devtools://devtools/bundled/devtools_app.html?experiments=true&ws=rig.kxtz.dev/
 ```
-3. Double-Click the black/grey box:
+4. Double-Click the black/grey box:
 ![image](https://github.com/user-attachments/assets/08996bac-ebc1-4526-973d-ea766731cc9e)
 ![image](https://github.com/user-attachments/assets/f9ae4b07-d3f3-4318-9d63-404b9142e4f0)

-4.Wait for a bit...It should open a page that has a lot of red and purple buttons.
+5. Wait for a bit...It should open a page that has a lot of red and purple buttons.
+The colours vary based on which devtools URL you use.
+The other versions of RigTools vary on the amount of buttons, and may have other colours like a blue backround with violet switches.
 ***TIP*** If it does not,(One of the problems when this exploit got patched) Then ***RIGHT CLICK THE GREY BOX*** and select "Open URL"

-5. Click on the button named "Gforms Locked mode".
+6. Click on the button named "Gforms Locked mode".

-6.Behold:RIGTOOLS!!!
+7. Behold: RIGTOOLS!!!
 You can disable extensions that you want.
-(A reminder,These may stop working after a few weeks,you might have to do it again.)

-7. Finally,you can run code like "Hello World" or something like that through the extensions,there is a panel to execute javascript,in the page,when you scroll down a lot.
+8. Finally,you can run code like "Hello World" or something like that through the extensions,there is a panel to execute javascript,in the page,when you scroll down a lot.

-8.Go to
+9. Go to
 ```md
 https://devtoolbypass.playcode.io/
 ```